Serving legal documents on ASIC

 If ASIC is a party to litigation or proceedings, legal documents (including subpoenas) should be served at the address for service nominated by ASIC in those proceedings.

-If ASIC has not nominated an address, or is not a party to litigation or proceedings, they should be served at the Legal Division of the Enforcement and Policy Office of the state or territory in which the proceedings were issued (irrespective of the state or territory in which the parties are incorporated or carry on business).
+If ASIC has not nominated an address, or is not a party to litigation or proceedings, they should be served at the Legal Division of the ASIC office of the state or territory in which the proceedings were issued (irrespective of the state or territory in which the parties are incorporated or carry on business).